krishna-gramener/moviebuff/README.md

 **Your AI-Assisted Cinema Companion**
 Analyze, transcribe, and deep-dive into iconic movie moments with comprehensive content analysis and regional recommendations.

+> **📌 Note:** This is a demo application for educational and demonstration purposes only.
+It does not contain any confidential client data or proprietary information.

 ## Overview

 MovieBuff is a modern web application for AI-powered video content analysis, featuring real-time transcript highlighting, automated processing workflows, audit trails, and geography-specific content recommendations.